doxeylab/learn-genomics-in-linux/task2/README.md

 ### What is the taxonomic source of your genome?
 Explore with BLAST

 You still do not know the source of this genome.
-Is it eukaryotic? bacterial? is it nuclear or mitochondrial?
+Is it eukaryotic? bacterial?
+Is it a nuclear genome, a plasmid, or something else?

 To investigate this question, do a BLAST search using the <b>online</b> [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) tool.
-Use the Abyss assemble as your query.
+Use the Abyss assembly as your query.

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q19) Based on the BLAST result, describe the most likely source of this DNA sequence?